Barsatein – Mausam Pyaar Ka: Plot

 Aradhana arrives in Dehradun, and meets Beena Aunty who lets her reside in Oswan Bakery.
 Soon Aradhana finds out that her real mother is Malini Khanna who is married to Viren Khanna and the mother of 3 daughters.
 Over a twist of events, Kimaya falls in love with Reyansh and get engaged.
 Reyansh's best friend Jai also falls in love with Aradhana unaware of her relationship with Reyansh.
 Jai gets blackmailed by Kriti and gets engaged to her.
 Bhakti reveals to Malini that Aradhana is her daughter.
-Soon Kimaya finds out the truth about Reyansh and suicides.
+Soon Kimaya finds out the truth about Reyansh and commits suicide.
 Aradhana and the rest of the family blame Reyansh.
 Jai breaks of his engagement to Kriti.
 Aradhana moves back to Delhi as her father has forgiven her.
 Reyansh follows her back and has his mind set on marrying her.
 He hands out invitations and sweets to which Aradhana gets irritated.
 To get rid of Reyansh, Aradhana agrees to marry Jai and the wedding preparations start.
 However, Reyansh leaves no stone unturned to stop their wedding.
 But at last Jai marries Aradhana.
 However, it is revealed that their marriage is fake.
 Jai had requested Panditji to chant wrong mantras for their marriage.
 Later, a car accident occurred in which Reyansh is presumed to be dead.
 For this, Aradhana becomes traumatized.
 In order to get her well, Jai calls his another best friend Vaani who comes from abroad to help them.
 Later, Aradhana sees a man wearing black hoody.
 It is revealed that Reyansh is actually alive.
 Aradhana also gets well.
 On the other hand, Jai's mother Neeta is revealed to be involved in drug smuggling and Bhakti knows that.
 So, she decided to kill Bhakti and Bhakti meets with an accident and Reyansh took Bhakti to hospital.
 On the other hand, Aradhana discovered her marriage with Jai is fake.
 Meanwhile, Neeta frames Reyansh responsible for Bhakti's accident.
 Aradhana suspects on Reyansh.
 To find this out Aradhana proposes Reyansh but Aradhana got kidnapped.
 The kidnapper ask Reyansh to drop drug scandal story or else he'll kill Aradhana and shoots her.
 Aradhana is presumed to be dead.
 Reyansh is shattered but her sister believe that she is alive.
 Aradhana is alive and the kidnapper is Viren Khanna and Aradhana ran away from the kidnapper to release Reyansh from jail.
 Everyone goes to the kidnapper to find out why he was doing so.
 It is revealed that he was doing this drugs smuggling from a very long time and Neeta is his crime partner in that.
 He also wants to take revenge from Reyansh for her eldest daughter Kimaya's death.
 He tries to shoot Aradhana but unfortunately Jai gets shot as Reyansh removed Aradhana from the place.
 Jai is dead and his mother has guilt for her actions.
 Before dying, Jai tells him that it was all the plan of Kriti.
 She pressurised Kimaya to do so.
 After 3 weeks, Aradhana and Reyansh are finally engaged and going to marry each other soon and the rain (Barsatein) are back.